TamaGo-HQ/daily_mini_project/state_machine_framework/README.md

-# 🔧 Bit Manipulation Library for Embedded Systems
+# State Machine Framework for Embedded Systems

 **Project 4  of 30** - *30 Days of C Programming for Embedded Systems*